Plumbing Faucet Repair in Fraser, CO

 Hard-water scale and debris collect in the aerator screen and cartridge, choking the flow.
 Clearing or replacing them restores pressure at the Fraser tap.

 - Call or schedule online.
-Book your faucet repair in Fraser online or by phone and pick a 2-hour window.
-We confirm in under five minutes with the assigned tech's name and photo.
+Choose a 2-hour arrival window online or by phone for faucet repair in Fraser; confirmation lands in under five minutes with the tech's name and photo attached.

 - On-site diagnosis.
 On arrival we diagnose the faucet repair on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
 You see the issue and the fix before we start.

-Faucet repair in Fraser is priced from $89, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $89 is where faucet repair starts in Fraser, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing faucet repair cost in Fraser?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Fraser homeowners choose us for faucet repair because we're genuinely local to Grand County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Colorado's high country.
+Fraser keeps calling us for faucet repair for concrete reasons — local roots in Grand County, family ownership since 1974, CSLB license #1098234 with bond and insurance, salaried rather than commissioned techs, 30-day written flat-rate quotes, and a 10-year workmanship guarantee, with parts chosen to last in Colorado's high country.
 Looking for a faucet repair company in Fraser, CO?
 That's exactly what we are — local, licensed, and accountable to Grand County.

 We quote faucet repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate faucet repair quote is written and good for 30 days.